 Limited to 93 games due to injuries, Conine hit .256 with 8 homers for the Royals in 1998.
 Prior to the next season, he was traded to the Baltimore Orioles for Chris Fussell.
-After four and a half years with the O's, during which he hit .311 in 139 games in 2001, he was reacquired by the Marlins on August 31, 2003, a few hours before the deadline to be eligible for post-season rosters, after third baseman Mike Lowell had his wrist broken earlier in the day.
-He played regularly in left field down the stretch, with rookie Miguel Cabrera moving to third, and was one of Florida's best hitters in the post-season, batting .458 in the NLCS against the Chicago Cubs and .333 in the World Series against the New York Yankees.
+After four and a half years with the O's, during which he hit .311 in 139 games in 2001, he was reacquired by the Marlins on August 31, 2003, a few hours before the deadline to be eligible for postseason rosters, after third baseman Mike Lowell had his wrist broken earlier in the day.
+He played regularly in left field down the stretch, with rookie Miguel Cabrera moving to third, and was one of Florida's best hitters in the postseason, batting .458 in the NLCS against the Chicago Cubs and .333 in the World Series against the New York Yankees.
 In 2004, he tied the Marlins record with three grand slams in a season.

 Conine became a free agent following the 2005 season and returned to Baltimore to start 2006.
-In late August, he was traded to the Philadelphia Phillies, and after the season, he was dealt to the Cincinnati Reds.
+In late August, he was traded to the Philadelphia Phillies, and after the season was dealt to the Cincinnati Reds.
 Late in the 2007 campaign, he was traded again, this time to the New York Mets.
 In 2008, Florida signed Conine to a one-day contract to allow him to retire as a Marlin.
 He was hired by the team late that year as a special assistant to the president, a position he lost when Derek Jeter bought the club and cleaned house.
 He also worked as a broadcaster for the team with Fox Sports Florida at times.
 He became eligible for election to the Hall of Fame in 2013 but did not receive any votes and was dropped from the ballot.
 In 2014, he was inducted into Miami's Ride of Fame, with a double decker bus dedicated to him.

 Away from the diamond, Conine and his wife are world-class racquetball players.